The Museum's dinosaurs are world-famous. Meet the roaring T. rex, see the skull of a Triceratops and wander among fossils in the Dinosaurs gallery.

 Star specimens and exhibits include:

-- The first fossil ever found from a Tyrannosaurus rex, one of the largest carnivores ever to have walked the Earth
+- part of the first Tyrannosaurus rex skeleton ever discovered, one of the largest carnivores ever to have walked the Earth

 - the first skeleton of Iguanodon known to science, one of the species used to describe the concept of dinosaurs

 Please note that the animatronic T-rex in our Dinosaurs gallery will be closed from Monday 8 to Friday 19 January 2024 while our team conduct its annual maintenance.